Shiva-gsk/Event-Management/README.md

 - Clone the repository in our local computer
 - Open terminal and use command `npm install` to install all the required packages
 - Create a folder .env and a variable `MONGODB_URL` and give it your mongodb connection string
-- After installing packages run command server.js and your server will be started
+- After installing packages run command `node server.js` and your server will be started